ankaan/ludd-git/slides.md

 * Shared folder.
 (In cloud or on mainframe.)
 * Mail files back and fourth.
 (All files or only changed ones?)
 * Instant messaging.
+* Only work on files that you own, or others know that you are working on.
+Then transfer files to a common location.

 ### How do you undo changes?

 * Create a copy in advance according to a naming convention.
 * Search through old mails or IM conversations.
 * Rewrite parts of the code so that it looks the same as before.
+* Some cloud storage sites have a history feature.
+* Undo in your editor.

 ### Can you come up with more ways?